How important is Safe and Nutritious Food at Schools?

 What can you do to promote nutritious food at schools?

 Kids rather than eating healthy food, they love to eat more of junk food like pizza, burger, fried chips, sweets that are typically high in fat, sugar and salt which trigger pleasure centers in their brains, stimulating them to keep eating.
 FSSAI has released regulations titled Food Safety and Standards (Safe food and balanced diets for children in school) Regulations, 2020 to help control this menace.
-One of the important regulations proposed within this is that, food high with saturated fat or trans-fat or added sugar or sodium cannot be sold in school campus or to school children in an area within 50 m from the school gate in any direction.
+The regulation prohibits the sale of food high in saturated fat, trans fat, added sugar, or sodium on school campuses or within 50 meters of the school gate in any direction.

 Kids grasp better eating habits when schools provide healthy food.
 Hence, schools can include milk, yogurt, oatmeal, whole grains, nuts, fruits and vegetables that provide key nutrients in their meals by disguising the appearance and taste of these healthy food.